valdiman/PCB-Aerobic-Bioaugmentation-Study2/README.md

 # PCB-Aerobic-Bioaugmentation-Study2
-This model simulates the concentration of congener-specific PCBs in both the aqueous and gas phases within laboratory-scale bioreactors containing PCB-contaminated sediment.
+This model simulates the concentration of two PCB congeners: PCB 4 and PCB 19 in both the aqueous and gas phases within laboratory-scale bioreactors containing PCB-contaminated sediment.
 The script incorporates experimental passive sampler measurements and uses a least-squares minimization approach to estimate congener-specific sampling rates for both passive samplers.

-Additionally, the model can simulate the reduction in volatile PCB release from sediment to air due to the presence of an aerobic PCB-degrading microorganism, with a known biotransformation rate for PCBs.
+Additionally, the model can simulate the decrease in volatile PCB release from sediment to air due to the presence of an aerobic PCB-degrading microorganism, with a known biotransformation rate for PCBs.

 --------------------------
 SHARING/ACCESS/ATTRIBUTION LICENSE INFORMATION